khulnasoft/ThreatMatrix/docs/source/Contribute.md

 ## Rules

-Threat Matrix welcomes contributors from anywhere and from any kind of education or skill level.
+Intel Owl welcomes contributors from anywhere and from any kind of education or skill level.
 We strive to create a community of developers that is welcoming, friendly and right.

 For this reason it is important to follow some easy rules based on a simple but important concept: **Respect**.